georgyangelov/gangelov.net/content/posts/why-named-exports.md

 ## Re-exporting introduces another inconsistency

-Sometimes you have filed which aggregate exports.
+Sometimes you have files which aggregate exports.
 Maybe you're implementing a library.
 And there's a file where you have this:

 ```ts
 export * from 'views/user'